A village school has been called 'outstanding' by a Cumbrian charity after it raised hundreds of pounds throughout the school year.

 "Our aim is to develop responsible, well-rounded citizens who make a positive contribution to their community.

-"With the arrival of a boy to the school with cerebral palsy the pupil committee decided to nominate Cumbria Cerebral Palsy as our charity of choice for 2023/2024.
+"Our school council decided to nominate Cumbria Cerebral Palsy as our charity of choice for the 2023-2024 school year.

-"With the help and support of my team of staff, the governors, parents, carers and pupils we were able to do a whole range of exciting fundraising activities and we are pleased to welcome Mark from Cumbria Cerebral Palsy to receive a cheque for £827 from our fundraising efforts."
+"With the help and support of our team of staff, the governors, parents, carers and pupils, we were able to run a range of exciting fundraising activities.
+We were pleased to welcome Mark from Cumbria Cerebral Palsy to receive a cheque for £827 from our fundraising efforts."

 It was all student-led with the money being raised through a variety of different fundraising activities that drew support from the whole community.